openrsp/openrsp/doc/manual/openrsp_api.rst

    :param num_pert: number of all *different* perturbations involved in calculations
    :type num_pert: QInt
    :param pert_labels: labels of all *different* perturbations involved in
+       calculations,
-       calculations, *OpenRSP will use the order of perturbations given here*
+       *FIXME: OpenRSP will use the order of perturbations given here, or OpenRSPGetRSPFun and OpenRSPGetResidue?*
    :type pert_labels: QInt\*
    :param pert_max_orders: maximum allowed orders of all different perturbations
    :type pert_max_orders: QInt\*